SharePoint storage

 Archiving

 In situations where most or all files in a SharePoint site are inactive, archiving the entire site may be the easiest and most time and cost-effective approach.
-For more information about archiving, see How to reduce SharePoint storage costs by archiving sites.
+For more information about site archiving, see How to reduce SharePoint storage costs by archiving sites.

 How to find and remove inactive files – use the SharePoint UI